Frequently Asked Questions

-You can update your contact information on the My Account page (accessible via the drop-down menu beneath your name in the top right corner of the screen).
+You can update your contact information from the My Account page (accessible via the drop-down menu beneath your name in the top right corner of the screen).

 Can I change my passphrase or security questions?

-You can change your passphrase or security questions on the My Account page.
+You can change your passphrase or security questions via the My Account page of your PESC account.